 Using Spring Water for Fish Tanks

-Spring water, without a doubt, has been considered as a safe water source for fish tanks.
+Spring water, without a doubt, has been considered a safe water source for fish tanks.
 But the underlying catch that you need to understand is that bottled water labeled as spring water doesn’t necessarily make it fish-friendly.
-This water is also treated chemically in the factory that means you aren’t getting the natural spring water.
+This water is also treated chemically in the factory which means you aren’t getting the natural spring water.

 If you don’t know, there were some cases earlier that came into the light where it has been reported that bottled spring water brands that used to be marketed and advertised as ‘natural’ spring water, found to be heavily contaminated and had acidic pH.

 There are many different brands in the market, and we don’t know where they get the water from and how they process it, therefore make sure that you don’t put blind trust in any new brand you came across lately.
-To ensure the well being of your tank life, it’s a mandatory practice to check for the minerals and pH of the water before you decide to go for a certain brand.
+To ensure the well-being of your tank life, it’s a mandatory practice to check for the minerals and pH of the water before you decide to go for a certain brand.

 Apart from the mineral contents that can vary from brand to brand, another drawback of using the spring water for fish tank is the price it sells for.
 Bottled spring water is the costlier alternative to tap water and is mainly used for smaller tanks only.
 So if you own a bigger aquarium and cherry on the top, you are adamant about using spring water as the primary source of water, your fishkeeping hobby is going to be expensive to pursue.